shaileshmamgain5/Carousel-Notification/README.md

    Now this is the interesting part.
 All of the parts of CarousalItems are optional, lets go through them one by one

-   **a) Id**  : You may want to save unique id of the object so that you may know which object is clicked on carousal.
+   **a) Id**  : You may want to save unique id of the object so that you may know which object is clicked on carousel.
 You may use this id to further fetch details about the item.
    Alternatively, you may save the entire object's json string into id if you don't have (or want to) individual item's detail api.

-  **b) Title** : Visible below the image of the carousal.
+  **b) Title** : Visible below the image of the carousel.
 Leave it null if you don't want to show any title.

   **c) Content** : Visible below the title.
 Leave it null if you don't want to show any content.
   **d) Image Url** : Url of the image to be shown in carousal item. leave it null if there is no image

   If your carousal have images only, leave title and content null (say display only top images of the day).
 Alternatively, if your notification have rich content and no image (say top news today), just set image_url to null and show as much as content you want.

-  **e) Type** : If you have more than one type of carousal notification to be shown whose click event needs to be handled differently.Say one tell you top destinations to visit and other tells to top new offers.
+  **e) Type** : If you have more than one type of carousel notification to be shown whose click event needs to be handled differently.Say one tell you top destinations to visit and other tells to top new offers.
 You me set a type to the item to know which type of carousal item is clicked inside the reciever.

   **Step 4)** Add big Notification title and content (optional)